Raise money for life-saving research

 Return your sponsorship

-If you have already set up an online fundraising page, we will receive the money you raise automatically.
+If you have already set up a Cancer Research UK Giving Page, we will receive the money you raise automatically.
 If you have raised money using the sponsorship form in your pack, you can pay in the money you raised by phone using your debit/credit card – call us on 0300 123 6624 or send us a cheque made payable to “Cancer Research UK” to:

 Shine Night Walk